- Manufacturing in Mexico

 - Client Success

 Figure 1 below illustrates a converging trend in manufacturing wage over time between China and Mexico in relation to the United States Dollar.
-As a result of steady annual increases in Chinese wages and low concentration of skilled workers in Mainland China’s coastal region, Mexico manufacturing is increasingly being seen as an alternative to China.
+As a result of steady annual increases in Chinese wages and low concentration of skilled workers in Mainland China’s coastal region, Manufacturing in Mexico is increasingly being seen as an alternative to China.
 Mexico’s predictable, steady wages offer certainty to companies looking to forecast manufacturing costs.
-Mexico has closed the competitive gap that, until recent years, made China a more attractive locale for some types of manufacturing.
+Mexico has closed the competitive gap that, until recent years, made China a more attractive locale for some types of manufacturing industry.
+Mexico is main manufacturing hubs for the industries in recent years.

 Baja California is the closest Mexican state to Asia with a modern seaport to receive cargo.